Almost every dog barks. After all, it’s their way of communication.

 Well, you can try to train your dog to bark less, or you can simply get a breed that doesn’t bark often.
 Here is a list of the quietest dog breeds.

-The Quietest Dogs
+The Quietest Dog Breeds

 ● Bernese Mountain Dog

 The Bernese Mountain Dog is a large dog breed that has its roots in the Roman mastiffs.
 Despite their large size, they’re surprisingly calm, intelligent, and good-natured dogs.
+This is one of the quietest dog breeds!

 Bernese Mountain Dogs are known for being family-oriented and placid.
 They don’t really bark without due cause and get along with people very well.
 So, if you’re looking to bond with your new neighbor who happens to be a dog lover, you might want to consider getting a Bernese Mountain Dog!